danilop/yas3fs/README.md

     [ "all", "prefetch", "on" ]

+To change the multipart upload size to 100MB:

+    [ "all", "multipart", "size", 102400 ]

+To change the maximum number of parallel threads to use for multipart uploads to 16:

+    [ "all", "multipart", "num", 16 ]

 You can even change dinamically the S3 URL (i.e. the bucket and/or the path prefix) that are mounted:

     [ "all", "url", "s3://BUCKET/PATH" ]